asappresearch/texrel/README.md

 ### Comparison with Shapeworld

+Pre-requisites:
+- clone the `emergent-communications` branch of the LSL repo fork at [https://github.com/asappresearch/lsl/tree/emergent-communications](https://github.com/asappresearch/lsl/tree/emergent-communications), from the parent folder of the `texrel` repo.
+That is after the fork, should have a folder containing both this `texrel` repo, and the forked `lsl` repo.
+Then from within the `texrel` folder do:

 ```
 python ref_task/runners/run_shapeworld_texrel_comp.py --ref trbase043 --early-stop-metric val_same_acc --batch-size 32 --seed-base 123
 python ref_task/runners/run_shapeworld_texrel_comp.py --ref trbase044 --early-stop-metric val_same_acc --batch-size 32 --seed-base 124